postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 A variable can be unresolved for a few reasons:

-* The variable was created but the changes have not been saved
+* The variable was created but the changes haven't been saved
-* The variable is not present in an active scope for the request <!-- TODO: (link to scope section) -->
+* The variable isn't present in an [active scope](/docs/sending-requests/variables/#variable-scopes) for the request
-* The environment in which the variable is present is not active
+* The environment in which the variable is present isn't active
 * The variable is turned off in an active environment

 To view details for an unresolved variable: